Major Archeparchy of Ernakulam–Angamaly

-The Major Archeparchy of Ernakulam–Angamaly is the major archeparchy and the See of the Major Archbishop of the Syro-Malabar Major Archiepiscopal Church (sui iuris).
-Mar Cardinal George Alencherry is the present Major Archbishop, and until July 2022 Archbishop Mar Antony Kariyil CMI was the Vicar of Major Archbishop, responsible for the administration of the major archeparchy.
-Currently Mar Andrews Thazath, Archbishop of Thrissur Archeparchy, was appointed by the Holy Father Pope Francis as the apostolic administrator of the same, replacing Mar Antony Kariyil.
-The Syro-Malabar Catholic Church was elevated to the status of a major archiepiscopal church in 1992 with Ernakulam-Angamaly as the primatal see.
+The Archeparchy of Ernakulam–Angamaly is the major archeparchy and the see of the Major Archbishop of the Syro-Malabar Catholic Church.
+It has been the major archeparchy since 1992 when the Syro-Malabar Catholic Church was elevated to the status of a major archiepiscopal church with Ernakulam-Angamaly as the primatal see.
+The major archbishop of Ernakulam-Angamaly is the main bishop of the jurisdiction, at the same time the head of the Syro-Malabar Catholic Church.
+The eparchies of Kothamangalam and Idukki are the two suffragan eparchies of the major archeparchy.

-Kothamangalam and Idukki are the two suffragan eparchies of the major archeparchy.
-The major archbishop of Ernakulam-Angamaly is the main bishop of the jurisdiction, at the same time the head of the Syro-Malabar Church.
-The major archeparchy of Ernakulam-Angamaly occupies a prominent position in the history of the Syro-Malabar church.
-The Syriac Catholics ("Syro-Malabar") were under the jurisdiction of the Archdiocese of Verapoly (formerly known as Malabar vicariate) and European bishops since the 1600s.
-Pope Leo XIII separated the Syro-Malabars from Latin jurisdiction.
-The vicariates of Ernakulam, Thrissur and Changanassery were carved out for Syro-Malabar Catholics by the late 19th century.
+The see of Ernakulam-Angamaly occupies a prominent position in the history of the Syro-Malabar.
+It is the diocese which contains the historic places Kottakkavu, Kokkamangalam and Malayattoor associated with St. Thomas.
+The diocese also witnessed many significant events like the Synod of Diamper, Coonan Cross Oath and the Angamaly Padiyola.
+The present Syro-Malabar faithful were under the jurisdiction of the Archdiocese of Verapoly and European bishops since the 1600s.
+Pope Leo XIII separated the Syro-Malabars from Latin Church jurisdiction and he established the vicariates of Ernakulam, Thrissur and Changanassery for Syro-Malabar Catholics by the late 19th century.
 Ernakulam–Angamaly was established as a Vicariate by the Bull Quae Rei Sacrae of Pope Leo XIII on 28 July 1896 and Mar Louis Pazheparambil was appointed as the first figure apostolic, who assumed charge on 5 November 1896.
 Under the able guidance of Mar Pazheparambil, the vicariate began to flourish.
-The city of Ernakulam was chosen to be the location for the Bishop's house which was completed and blessed on 24 April 1900.
+The city of Ernakulam was chosen to be the location for the bishop's house which was completed and blessed on 24 April 1900.
+When the Syro-Malabar Hierarchy was established in 1923, Ernakulam was chosen as the see.
+In 1992, the name of the diocese was changed to Ernakulam - Angamaly and it became the Major Archdiocese.